wp-plugins/quickshare/readme.txt

 2. Default plugin display with the Twenty Thirteen theme.

 == Changelog ==
+= 1.3.1 =
+* Fix php error from silly missing line of code

 = 1.3 =
 * Improve the logic for whether or not to display QuickShare on a given object, fixing several hidden bugs in the process
 * Improve base styling of text display type, with better padding and improved small icon positioning